What is the local offer?

 The school building has been designed on one level, with ramp access to the site.
 It is fully wheel chair accessible with wide corridors, doors meeting widened width requirements and a specifically built disabled toilet.
 Classrooms and equipment is accessible to all children regardless of their needs, with corridors painted to enable visual impairment children to recognise the difference between floor colour and walls.
 Where additional needs are identified (visual impairment) further advice is sought.
-We are also currently investigating the school environment and technology to improve facilities for the hard of hearing.

-Our equality/Inclusion policy promotes involvement of all our learners in all aspects of the curriculum including activities outside the classroom.
+Our Equality/Inclusion policy promotes involvement of all our learners in all aspects of the curriculum including activities outside the classroom.
 Where there are concerns for safety and access, a personalised risk assessment is carried out to consider if reasonable adjustments can be made to meet any additional needs; if appropriate parents/ carers and specialists are consulted and involved in the planning.

 The school monitors the different languages spoken by families in our setting and make use of translation websites, we endeavour to arrange for a translator with severe cases, however we understand this is not always possible.
-At present we employ staff who speak additional languages ( Polish, French and Spanish).
+At present we employ staff who speak additional languages ( French and Spanish).